querkmachine/beeps.website/src/m4m.md

 - severe hypertension
 - hearing loss
-- thoracic outlet syndrome (aka, my arms keep going numb for some reason)
+- thoracic outlet syndrome (aka my arms keep going numb for some reason)

 I also have occasional appointments relating to gender transition.

-Consequently, I have quite a lot of hospital and GP appointments.
+Consequently I have quite a lot of hospital and GP appointments.
 When I can, I schedule these to be on my non-working day or, if they’re more substantial, will move my non-working day to cover them off.
 Medical appointments will be listed in my calendar if they land during work hours.

 Due to lethargy introduced by having severe obstructive sleep apnea, I may sometimes struggle to maintain energy levels and need to take breaks or stop working earlier than normal.
 I also experience episodes of [microsleep](https://en.wikipedia.org/wiki/Microsleep), where I will suddenly fall asleep without warning for short periods of time.

 ## Conditions I like to work in

 I deal with a lot of **anxiety and dysphoria** and will rarely (if ever) show my face on camera or in [profile images](#avatars).
-On days where it’s particularly bad, I may also refrain from speaking and solely use written communication instead.
+On days when it’s particularly bad, I may also refrain from speaking and solely use written communication instead.
 If we’re meeting in person, please ask before taking any photographs with me in them.

 I prefer to **work from home**.
 Having a fine level of control over my environment helps me to concentrate, easily remedy distractions, and permits me to more readily take a break if I feel I need it.